Tennis-WTA threatens to pull tournaments out of China over Peng | Entertainment

 An outcry over the whereabouts of Chinese tennis star Peng Shuai escalated on Friday as the Women's Tennis Association (WTA) said it was prepared to pull its tournaments out of China over the issue, prompting an influential Chinese state media editor to criticise the organisation for using a "coercive tone".

-Neither Zhang nor the Chinese government has commented on her allegation.
-Peng's social media post was quickly deleted and the topic has been blocked from a discussion on China's heavily censored internet.
-Concern among the global tennis community and beyond has grown over Peng's safety and whereabouts since her allegation, with the WTA calling for an investigation.
+Neither Zhang or the Chinese government have commented on her allegation.
+Peng's social media post was quickly deleted and the topic has been blocked from discussion on China's heavily censored internet.
+Concern https://www.reuters.com/article/tennis-china-peng-itf/tennis-itf-says-player-safety-top-priority-amid-concerns-over-chinas-peng-idINL1N2S91BO among the global tennis community and beyond has grown over Peng's safety and whereabouts since her allegation, with the WTA calling for an investigation.
 Some of the world's top tennis players, including Serena Williams and Naomi Osaka, as well as the German Olympic Committee, have tweeted #WhereIsPengShuai.

 The issue has also emerged as China prepares to host the Winter Olympics in Beijing in February amid calls from global rights groups and others for a boycott over its human rights record.
 The International Olympic Committee has declined to comment on Peng's matter, saying it believed "quiet diplomacy" offered the best opportunity for a solution.
 Liz Throssell, a U.N. human rights spokesperson, called for proof of her whereabouts and wellbeing as well as a transparent investigation into her allegations.

-WTA Chief Executive Steve Simon told various U.S. media outlets on Thursday the tour would consider pulling tournaments worth tens of millions of dollars out of China.
-"We're willing to pull our business and deal with all the complications that come with it," he told CNN in an interview.
+WTA Chief Executive Steve Simon told CNN and other U.S. media outlets on Thursday the tour would consider pulling tournaments worth tens of millions of dollars out of China.
+In a statement to Reuters on Friday, Simon said the WTA was "at a crossroads" with China.

-"Because this is certainly, this is bigger than the business.
-Women need to be respected and not censored."
+"We continue to call for independent and verifiable proof that Peng Shuai is safe and that her sexual assault allegation will be investigated fully, fairly and without censorship.
+If not, the WTA is prepared to do what is right," he said.
 FOCUS OF EXPANSION

-The WTA did not immediately respond to a request for comment on Hu's tweet.
-China has been the focus of the WTA's most aggressive expansion over the last decade and hosted nine tournaments in the 2019 season with a total of $30.4 million of prize money on offer.
+The WTA said it was not responding to Hu's tweet.
+China has been the focus of the WTA's most aggressive expansion over the last decade and hosted nine tournaments in the 2019 season with a total $30.4 million of prize money on offer.

 Streaming platform iQiyi is the WTA's digital rights partner in China, signing a 10-year deal reportedly worth $120 million.
 The deal commenced in 2017.
 HEAVILY CENSORED IN CHINA